cancan101/xbmc-coursera/README.md

 ### Features

-* Browse courses and lectures found on the website.
+* Browse course sessions and lectures on the site.
+Videos are only available of the courses the user has registered and accepted the terms for.